-Policy S11 Protecting Local Employment
+Policy S10 Local Employment

-Existing sources of local employment will be protected.
-Re-development or change of use of existing employment premises will only be permitted when :
+Proposals for redevelopment or change of use of existing employment premises will only be permitted where :

 - a.
-The employment premises have been empty for a significant period of time and during that time actively marketed without securing a viable alternative employment use; and - b.
-Equivalent, or better, provision is made, elsewhere within the built up area, to replace the proposed loss of local employment space
+The existing use can be shown to be no longer viable OR - b.
+Equivalent, or better, provision is made elsewhere to replace the proposed loss of employment space